Lori Grimes

 Lori Grimes is a fictional character from the comic book series The Walking Dead and was portrayed by Sarah Wayne Callies in the American television series of the same name.
 Created by writer Robert Kirkman and artist Tony Moore, the character made her debut in The Walking Dead #2 in 2003.
 In both forms of media, she is married to Rick Grimes.
 They have two children Carl and Judith.
 The character escapes the zombie apocalypse with Carl, and Rick's partner Shane Walsh.
-Believing her husband to be dead, she starts a relationship with Shane.
-But then she finds her husband is alive (Rick Grimes) and breaks it off with Shane.
+Believing her husband to be dead, she starts a relationship with Shane, but breaks it off when she finds her husband is alive.

 For her performance as Lori, Callies was nominated for the Saturn Award for Best Actress on Television in 2010, and was among the cast members of The Walking Dead winning the Satellite Award for Best Cast - Television Series in 2012.